HMS Tribune (1918): Design and development

 Tribune was one of thirty-three S class destroyers ordered by the British Admiralty on 7 April 1917 as part of the Twelfth War Construction Programme.
 The design was a development of the R class introduced as a cheaper and faster alternative to the V and W class.
 Differences with the R class were minor, such as having the searchlight moved aft.

-Tribune had a overall length of 276 ft and a length of 265 ft between perpendiculars.
+Tribune had an overall length of 276 ft and a length of 265 ft between perpendiculars.
 Beam was 26 ft 8 in and draught 9 ft 10 in.
 Displacement was 1075 LT normal and 1220 LT deep load.
 Three White-Forster boilers fed steam to two sets of Brown-Curtis geared steam turbines rated at 27000 shp and driving two shafts, giving a design speed of 36 kn at normal loading and 32.5 kn at deep load.
 Two funnels were fitted.
 The ship carried 301 LT of fuel oil, which gave a design range of 2750 nmi at 15 kn.

 Armament consisted of three QF 4 in Mk IV guns on the ship's centreline.
 One was mounted raised on the forecastle, one on a platform between the funnels and one aft.
 The ship also mounted a single 2-pounder 40 mm "pom-pom" anti-aircraft gun for air defence.
 Four 21 in tubes were fitted in two twin rotating mounts aft.
-The ship was designed to mount two 18 in torpedo tubes either side of the superstructure to be controlled by the officer in charge directly, but this required the forecastle plating to be cut away.
+The ship was designed to mount two 18 in torpedo tubes on either side of the superstructure to be controlled by the officer in charge directly, but this required the forecastle plating to be cut away.
 This made the vessel very wet, so they were removed.
 The weight saved enabled the heavier Mark V 21-inch torpedo to be carried.
 Four depth charge chutes were fitted aft.
 The ship had a complement of 90 officers and ratings.